-Think Anomalous is a blog and video series devoted to communicating vital information on anomalous phenomena to a broad audience.
+Think Anomalous is an independent media producer and publisher devoted to increasing the public's understanding of anomalous phenomena.
 We survey the most credible research in anomalistics and make it accessible in the new media environment.

 Ultimately, Think Anomalous aims to lift the veil of ridicule surrounding anomalistic research and pave the way for an honest scientific exploration of anomalous phenomena.